billarajini226-collab/BANK-LOAN-ANALYSIS-EXCEL--SQL-POWER-BI-/README.md

 The decision we have taken must not cost high, but the high loan amount & risk are moderate in both.

 -Coming to KPIs:
-The charged off count is 131K.
+The charged off count is 18K.
 Total applications:
 Total applications are 270K.
 Default rate:
 Default rate is 6.60%.
 Average loan amount:
-Avg loan amount is 15.4K.
+Avg loan amount is 15.41K.
 Total loan amount:
 Total loan amount is 4bn.
+High risk count :
+High risk count is 19k
 ---OVER ALL PERFORMANCE---

 “The bank showed significant performance growth in 2015, driven by increased total loan disbursement and improved loan repayment rates.”